timothysyquah/RPA-AB-S-Example/README.md

 # RPA-AB-S-Example
-Requires RPA-MultiComponent with boundary addition
+Requires RPA-MultiComponent only found in Fredrickson Group Version Requires path to RPA-MultiComponent